rakeshbs/rakeshbs.github.io/_posts/2015-07-07-editor_independance.md

 > so that people like me can continue to work in their favourite editors like Vim or Sublime Edit.

 For Java, I use [eclim](http://eclim.org) and I love it.
 There is also [Omnisharp tools for .NET](http://www.omnisharp.net/), but I haven't tried it out yet.
-I really love the Swift language.
-I wish someday,after Swift becomes open source, it's possible to use Vim to develop iOS apps.
+<br/>I really love the Swift language.
+I wish someday, after Swift becomes open source, it's possible to use
+Vim to develop iOS apps.